Hello, I'm Michelle Hughes, a printmaker and illustrator based in York, North Yorkshire.

 On my return, I looked for a job in fair trade.
 Moving to York to be Head of Design for Shared Earth, developing homeware and gifting ranges.

 Not everything goes to plan

 Redundancy struck and after a maternity cover role as a graphic designer, I moved on to be the Design Manager for the Cook and Dine range at George Home.

 Sowing the seeds of change

 My 4th redundancy in January 2016 was the opportunity to make a significant lifestyle change, be it a scary one.
 So, with one big shove, off I went.
 This was the beginning of my journey into self-employment.
 I started my own business in June 2016.

 Following my dreams - A tale of two halves

-Initially I set my business up purely as a graphic designer, offering design support to local business.
+Initially, I set my business up purely as a graphic designer, offering design support to local businesses.
 That made sense and in time would pay the bills.
 I had no intention of becoming an artist.
 I’d always seen making crafts and art as a hobby.
 After all, it’s very hard to make a living from it.